mmb-carb/ESTA_Documentation/docs/USERS_GUIDE.md

 ESTA uses temporal profiles taken from real-world traffic measurements, aggregated by the CalVAD and PeMS database.
 In particular, ESTA includes two sets of on-road temporal profiles taken from CalVAD (Light-Duty vehicles and Light and Medium-Duty trucks) and PeMS (Heavy-Duty trucks): one for diurnal profiles and one for day-of-week profiles.

 As CalVAD is derived from real-world data, it only has three data types that are relevant to modeling using EMFAC2021: Light-Duty, Medium-Duty, and Heavy-Duty.
 In addition, temporal profiles were added for one special case scenario: School Busses, whose driving patterns are quite regular.
-However, the Heavy-Duty fractions are replaced by the PeMS Heavy-Duty fractions.
+However, the Heavy-Duty fractions are replaced by the PeMS daily Heavy-Duty fractions.

 The CalVAD database was used to generate temporal profiles for 6 different weekday types: Sunday, Monday, Tuesday-through-Thursday, Friday, Saturday, and Holidays.
 Tuesday through Thursday are considered to be peak days in transportation modeling with generally the same amount of traffic each day.